 Hallways and stairwells are common areas designed as passageways and are not for excessive noise.
 Horseplay, running, screaming, or other activities in hallways may be disruptive to residents and/or harmful to the condition of the building.
 These activities are prohibited and violate 24-hour "Courtesy Hours."
 Common areas of residential facilities may be used for programming activities.
-Anyone sponsoring activities in common areas must have the approval of the CA, AD, or Director of Residence Life.
+Anyone sponsoring activities in common areas must have the approval of the CA, or Residence Life Professional Staff.